 - It includes our Twitter account (and URL as a bonus), which leverages our brand – which, if we have a positive brand perception, may lead to more clicks

 This tweet structure is incredibly powerful because it’s an important setup for a marketing flywheel.
 A marketing flywheel is the impact of gaining one more follower than yesterday – in short, starting the next day with two readers instead of one.
+Done right, it’s one of the most powerful drivers of site traffic you can create.

 This impact creates an amplification impact that becomes a must for any business over time – the businesses that don’t use it end up promoting a new piece to a unique audience every time, rather than an established one – an extremely risky strategy that likely will end up in a losing game for most businesses.